Indian shares rise as financials rebound, daily COVID-19 cases fall

 “Companies which are directly impacted by lockdowns, like auto, realty and banking, are going to see a lot of buying.”

-In Mumbai trading, the Nifty Bank Index (.NSEBANK) rose 2.1% after a more than 1% drop on Thursday, while the Nifty Realty Index (.NIFTYREAL) gained 2.07%.
+In Mumbai trading, the Nifty Bank Index rose 2.1% after a more than 1% drop on Thursday, while the Nifty Realty Index gained 2.07%.

-Private-sector lenders HDFC Bank (HDBK.NS) and ICICI Bank (ICBK.NS) were the top boosts to the Nifty 50.
+Private-sector lenders HDFC Bank and ICICI Bank were the top boosts to the Nifty 50.

-The Nifty energy index (.NIFTYENR) climbed 0.85%, helped by a 4.5% rise in state-run refiner Hindustan Petroleum Corp Ltd (HPCL.NS) on higher quarterly net profit.
+The Nifty energy index climbed 0.85%, helped by a 4.5% rise in state-run refiner Hindustan Petroleum Corp Ltd on higher quarterly net profit.

-Fellow refiners and Nifty 50 components Bharat Petroleum Corporation Ltd (BPCL.NS) and Indian Oil Corporation Ltd (IOC.NS) gained as much as 2.9% and 2.1%, respectively.
+Fellow refiners and Nifty 50 components Bharat Petroleum Corporation Ltd and Indian Oil Corporation Ltd gained as much as 2.9% and 2.1%, respectively.

 Our Standards: The Thomson Reuters Trust Principles.